The next Mac Pro could miss a major feature of the old ones

-(Pocket-lint) - The Mac Pro is getting ready for its Apple silicon transition but a new report claims that it'll miss out on a major feature of older Mac Pro models.
+The Mac Pro is getting ready for its Apple silicon transition but a new report claims that it'll miss out on a major feature of older Mac Pro models.

 While Apple has already transitioned the rest of the Mac lineup to its own chips and away from Intel, the Mac Pro is still waiting.
 That's likely going to change this year but Bloomberg's Mark Gurman says that the new Mac Pro will miss out on a feature we took for granted on older models.